MicrosoftDocs/power-automate-docs/articles/desktop-flows/virtual-desktops.md

   Minimum hardware:
   - Processor: 1.50 GHz per session or faster with two or more cores.
-  - Storage: 300ΜΒ System storage for Agent installation, plus 500MB for each user (each version of Power Automnate for desktop will require each own 500MB)
+  - Storage: 300 ΜΒ system storage for agent installation, plus 500 MB for each user (each version of Power Automate for desktop requires a user have 500 MB of storage space).
-  - RAM: 384MB per session
+  - RAM: 384 MB per session.

   Recommended hardware:
   - Processor: 2.00 GHz per session or faster with two or more cores.
-  - Storage: 300ΜΒ or more System storage for Agent installation, plus 500MB or more for each user (each version of Power Automnate for desktop will require each own 500MB)
+  - Storage: 300 ΜΒ or more system storage for agent installation, plus 500 MB or more for each user (each version of Power Automate for desktop requires a user have 500 MB of storage space).
-  - RAM: 512MB or more per session
+  - RAM: 512 MB or more per session.

 ## Install the Power Automate agent for virtual desktops